ielbadisy/impute/README.md

 # impute

-NOTE : Le package est toujours en stade précoce de développement!
+NOTE : This package is still in the early stage of development!

 This is an R package that wrapps the most popular algorithms for data imputation.
 Its objective is to allow the evaluation of these methods in